ReneNulschDE/mbapi2020/README.md

 - sunroof_close:
   Close the sunroof of a car defined by a vin.

+- temperature_configure:
+  Configure the target preconditioning/auxheat temperatures for zones in a car defined by a VIN.

 - windows_open:
   Open the windows of a car defined by a vin.
 PIN required.